 The reality is that until recently, we were not used to doing it.
 Knowing the content of a product seemed unnecessary, being only the price and the expiry date, the availability, the reputation of a brand, and the appearance (packaging) that made us choose a product; however, this is no longer enough.

-What changed to make consumers start to care about food safety?
+Why do consumers care about food safety?

-- Outbreaks and Food-borne illnesses:
+• Outbreaks and Food-borne illnesses:

 In the past, high-profile incidents related to health risks in food exposed a deep-rooted distrust in our global supply chain.
-With disruptive events such as the current COVID-19 pandemic, the consumer is now more than ever inclined to choose products that can guarantee the highest food quality and food safety levels. - The link between food and health
+With disruptive events such as the current COVID-19 pandemic, the consumer is now more than ever inclined to choose products that can guarantee the highest food quality and food safety levels.

 Since the first known cases of diseases like atherosclerotic heart disease, diabetes, hypertension, and cancer links to poor nutrition, the global consumer has sought, little by little, to implement new practices in their diet.
-They are choosing healthier, fresh, and unprocessed products as a complement to an overall healthier lifestyle. - Environmental disturbances
+They are choosing healthier, fresh, and unprocessed products as a complement to an overall healthier lifestyle.

 With the global economy consuming environmental resources at unsustainable levels, sustainability has taken the front seat on the global priority agenda (UN’s Sustainable Development Goals (SDGs)).
-A situation to which consumers have responded with new behaviors and practices that lead them to choose eco-labeled products. - Social awareness:
+A situation to which consumers have responded with new behaviors and practices that lead them to choose eco-labeled products.

 Social and environmental awareness are inevitably linked.
 The green light that points to reducing the collective impact on the environment does the same with managing good practices around the agents involved in any production chain.
 Concepts such as “Fair Trade” and “ethically produced” are the standards that motivate today’s consumers.